openhab/openhab-addons/README.md

 For integration tests you might need to run: `mvn clean install -DwithResolver -DskipChecks`.

-You find a generated `.jar` file per bundle directory in the respective `.target` directory.
+You find a generated `.jar` file per bundle in the respective bundle `.target` directory.

-### How to develop fvia an Integrated Development Environment (IDE)
+### How to develop via an Integrated Development Environment (IDE)

 We have assembled some step-by-step guides for different IDEs on our developer documentation website: